mrjgreen/phroute/README.md

     return 'second';
 });

 # NB.
-You can cache this object so you don't have to create the routes each request for massive speed gains
+You can cache this object so you don't have to create the routes each request - massive speed gains
 $dispatcher = new Phroute\Dispatcher($router);

 $response = $dispatcher->dispatch($_SERVER['REQUEST_METHOD'], $_SERVER['REQUEST_URI']);